 ESSENTIAL MICRONUTRIENTS ARE STANDARD IN wealthy NATIONS, BUT NOT IN DEVELOPING COUNTRIES.

-Although prenatal vitamins containing at least 15 essential micronutrients are the standard for pregnant women in the U.S., Canada and Europe, most pregnant women in developing countries only have access to two supplements – iron and folic acid.
+Although prenatal vitamins containing at least 15 essential micronutrients are the standard for pregnant women in the U.S., Canada and Europe, most pregnant women in LMIC only have access to two supplements – iron and folic acid.

-Multiple micronutrient prenatal vitamins have been found to be particularly beneficial to anemic women, and to reduce the risk of delivering early by 16%, having low birthweight babies by 19%, and having their babies die before six months of age by 29%.
+Multiple micronutrient prenatal vitamins have been found to be particularly beneficial to anemic women, and to reduce the risk of babies dying before six months of age 29%, having low birthweight babies by 19%, and delivering early by 16%.